-Fonts used in a company’s brand has a larger impact on society than many realize.
-While colors and shapes are more noticeable elements, the typography of words, especially names, create subconscious perceptions of a brand’s message.
+Fonts used in a company’s brand have a larger impact on society than many realize.
+While colors and shapes are more noticeable elements, the typography of words, especially names, creates subconscious perceptions of a brand’s message.
 There are six main categories of fonts that are used, each one having many subcategories and styles.
-Unfortunately, typeface is often overlooked in initial advertising.
+Unfortunately, the typeface is often overlooked in initial advertising.
 However, your current font may be a sign that you are in need of rebranding.

 Slab serif fonts follow the same format as serif fonts, but have boxy edges and sharper corners.
 Also known as square serif, the letters typically have a uniform stroke, using the same weight throughout the entire letter.
 This style came about shortly after the industrial age, making it more modern for the time.
 Slab serif fonts are bolder than many other fonts, making it harder to read.
 Because of this, it is best used for shorter names or a few letters within a name.
 Slab serif fonts can be interpreted as more edgy and playful than serif fonts.
 Due to its blocky nature, it is good to use for construction companies, builders, and hardware stores.
 It’s boldness makes it good for children’s toys, however, it can be harmful if overused in text.
 Slab serif fonts lend themselves well to bright colors, like orange and yellow, but should use dark text.